Nonagon-Media/utilities/README.md

     TODO:
         Need to add some functionality for ensuring that an argument is given on the command line Need to determine whether or not a file extension is part of the argument passed to the script and behave appropriately

+8. extractpem
+  REQUIREMENTS
+    POSIX-compliant shell
+    Must be placed somewhere in your PATH
+    Must be executable
+    Must have ssh-keygen installed ( installing openssh will take care of this one)
+  USE:
+    extractpem -k name_of_pemfile -p [ /path/to/pem/file]
+    -p is optional.
+If it is not given, the script defaults to $HOME/.ssh The script errors out if:
+      1. No option is given
+      2. An option other than -k or -p is given
+      3. The argument for either option does not exist (i.e. an invalid pem file name or directory)
+      4. The openssh package, which contains ssh-keygen is not installed